No-Cash-7970/txnDuck/README.md

 ## :sparkles: Features

-- Build and send a transaction to transfer algos, create a token or NFT, call an application (smart contract), etc.
+- Build and send a transaction to transfer Algos, create a token or NFT, call an application (smart contract), etc.
-- Import a transaction file
+- Import a transaction file to sign or send
 - Export to a signed or unsigned transaction file that is compatible
 - Specify custom Algod node
 - FUTURE: Build transaction groups (atomic transactions)